argmaxml/recsplain/docs/source/what-is-recsplain.rst

 It is easy to install and customize to suit your needs.
 You can configure the system to make recommendations based on your needs by using:

-- filters to categorically exclude and separate data for comparisons
+- Filters to categorically exclude and separate data for comparisons
-- encoders to dictate how the system checks whether items are similar
+- Encoders to dictate how the system checks whether items are similar

-After configuring the system, easily index a list of items from your database to start recommeding items to your users.
+After configuring the system, easily index a list of items from your database to start recommending items to your users.

 Make recommendations
 -------------------------------------------